YRadov/timers/README.md

 # timers
-Using timers in javascript(learning task)
+Using timers in javascript(learning task 05.05.15)